biotite-dev/gecos/doc/theory.rst

 The optimization is performed via Simulated-Annealing, which will be described afterwards.
-The Simulated Annealing algorithm is basically an improved Monte Carlo Optimization Algorithm, which meanssampling the solution space of the optimization problem with a given Temperature :math:`T` or rather an inverse temperature :math:`\beta`where
+The Simulated Annealing algorithm is basically an improved Monte Carlo Optimization Algorithm, which means sampling the solution space of the optimization problem with a given Temperature :math:`T` or rather an inverse temperature :math:`\beta` where :math:`\beta \sim 1/T`.

-    :math:`\beta = \frac{1}{k_b \cdot T}`

-with :math:`k_b` being the Boltzmann constant.
-The improvement of Simulated Annealing over this is to perform the optimization with an initially high temperature, or low inverse temperature accordingly, that is continously cooled down over the course of the algorithms runtime.
+The improvement of Simulated Annealing over a simple Monte Carlo Optimization Algorithm is to perform the optimization with an initially high temperature, or low inverse temperature accordingly, which is continously cooled down over the course of the algorithms runtime.
 The idea here comes from the physical process of annealing of, e.g., steel where you can make the observation that a slowly cooled steel has suprior material characteristics.

 The cooling down is steered by an annealing schedule which in our case is the exponential schedule, so we have

      :math:`\beta(t) = \beta_0 \cdot \exp \left( \tau \cdot t \right)`.

-Furthermore, as Simualted Annealing is usually employed for discrete optimization problems in combinatorics, we also use an exponential schedule for the step size steering how
+Furthermore, as Simualted Annealing is usually employed for combinatorial optimization problems, so problems defined on discrete space, we also use an exponential schedule for the step size

-Simulated-Annealing Algorithm:
+    :math:`\delta(n) = \delta_0 \cdot \exp \left( \gamma \cdot t \right)`.

+The step size is used for perturbing the current solution in each step of the simulated annealing algorithm to find a new candidate solution.
+So the idea for using the schedule here is to start with relatively large step size :math:`\delta_{start}` and to chose the rate  according to an target step size :math:`\delta_{end}`.
+An according rate is easily derived by claiming :math:`\delta(N_{max})=\delta_{end}` which leads to

+    :math:`\gamma = \frac{1}{N_{max}}\log \left( \frac{\delta_{end}}{\delta_{start}} \right)`

+**Simulated-Annealing Algorithm**:

 Starting from a random initial conformation :math:`\vec{x}_0` with a score of :math:`S_0 = S_T(\vec{x}_0)`, the following steps are performed: